 Tuck into some slow-release carbohydrates to give you energy through the day, plus plenty of protein to repair your muscles and increase the oxygen in your blood.

 You want something quick and easy to digest.
 This is also a good point to hydrate, so make the most of teas, coffees and nearby water sources.

 - Dried Fruit – raisins, goji berries, figs, dates, apricots, cranberries etc. all great for added fibre and nutrients.

 - Nut butter – for added protein and fats.

 - Seeds – ideal to get an extra dose of protein, fats and energy

-Banana and peanut butter wrap – If you’re especially eager to get exploring and don’t fancy cooking in the morning these wraps are ideal.
-Smear peanut butter, jam, vegan chocolate spread, chestnut spread or any other spread of choice on your wrap, add the banana, sprinkle with seeds and presto you have your ultimate breakfast wrap.
+Banana, jam and peanut butter wrap – A great quick backpacking breakfast.
+Smear peanut butter, jam, vegan chocolate spread, chestnut spread or any other spread of choice on your wrap, add the banana, sprinkle with seeds and you have your ultimate breakfast wrap.

 Energy balls – our homemade recipe is easy to whip up and contains a good balance of slow-release energy, sugars and proteins, perfect to gobble down on the move.

-Flapjacks – having tried and tested a few ingredient combinations we’ve perfected this recipe and can vouch for its greatness after being a staple on our hiking trips on many occasions.
+Flapjacks – having tried and tested a few ingredient combinations, we’ve perfected this recipe and it’s now a staple for hiking and backpacking trips.
 Combining banana, oats, almonds and raisins makes them insanely good and the ideal fuel for the outdoors.